armbian/documentation/docs/User-Guide_Getting-Started.md

 # How to prepare a SD card?

 **Important note:** Make sure you use a **good & reliable** SD card.
-If you encounter boot troubles in 95 percent it's either insufficient power supply or a bad SD card or a bad card reader.
-Armbian can simply not run on unreliable hardware so checking your SD card with either [F3](http://oss.digirati.com.br/f3/) or [H2testw](http://www.heise.de/download/h2testw.html) is a must if you run in boot problems.
+If you encounter boot or stability troubles in 95 percent it's either insufficient power supply or related to SD card (bad card, bad card reader, something went wrong when burning the image).
+Armbian can simply not run on unreliable hardware so checking your SD card with either [F3](http://oss.digirati.com.br/f3/) or [H2testw](http://www.heise.de/download/h2testw.html) is mandatory if you run in problems.
+Since [counterfeit SD cards](http://www.happybison.com/reviews/how-to-check-and-spot-fake-micro-sd-card-8/) are still an issue checking with F3/H2testw directly after purchase is **highly recommended**.

 7z and zip archives can be uncompressed with [7-Zip](http://www.7-zip.org/) on Windows, [Keka](http://www.kekaosx.com/en/) on OS X and 7z on Linux (apt-get install p7zip-full).
 Raw images can be written with [Etcher](https://www.etcher.io) (all OS):